Another view of this assignment: In this lab you create a maze and then help a mouse find the cheese in the maze.

 OK, I confess: the true nature of this lab is to give you experience with the ADT we have been discussing in class: the set.
 But the maze and network anaologies are accurate.
 Moreover, the maze serves as a visualization to help you debug and test your solution.

-Remember to type the following lines at the top of any files that use the canvas classes.
+Remember to type the following lines at the top of any files that use the terminal or canvas classes.

 A new building has been constructed on our campus.
 This building is unusual, in that its inhabitants will consist of robots without eyes.
 This building contains a rectangular grid of square rooms.
 Each room has four walls, and each wall is equipped with a door for exit from the room.
 When the doors of two adjecent rooms are opened, a hallway is formed, so people can travel freely between the two rooms.

 However, this building has a strange property: if ever a set of rooms is interconnected to form a loop, the world as we know it would cease to exist.
 (How's that for a strict building code?)
 Actually, a robot navigates the building by always keeping one of its "hands" in contact with a wall surface.